iracooke/bcc2020CLE/docs/exercise_3.md

 This isn't what we want yet but it is a start.

 Since we want separate files for each 1000 proteins we can use the action specifier to change a filename variable.
 Let's start putting this into `split.awk`.
-Copy the following into `split.awk`
+Replace the contents of `split.awk` with this

 ```awk
 (NR-1)%1000==0{